Victoza - supply shortage

 For up-to-date information about the status of a medicine shortage in a particular Member State, consult the national shortage register or contact the national competent authority.

-EMA’s SPOC working party is closely monitoring the supply situation and engaging with the marketing authorisation holder and other stakeholders to facilitate measures to mitigate the impact of the supply shortage.
+EMA’s Executive Steering Group on Shortages and Safety of Medicinal Products (MSSG) and EMA’s shortages working party (Medicines Shortages Single Point of Contact – SPOC - working party) are closely monitoring the supply situation and engaging with the marketing authorisation holder to mitigate the impact of the supply shortage.

-The SPOC working party is responsible for monitoring and reporting events that could affect the supply of medicines in the EU.
-Summaries of the SPOC working party meetings can be found on EMA’s website.
+The SPOC Working Party supports EMA’s MSSG and monitors and reports events that could affect the supply of medicines in the EU.

 Key facts